christianscott/christianfscott.com/content/blog/bytes-code-points-graphemes/index.md

 [ 'b11000011', 'b10101001' ]
 ```

+This works as we'd expect a utf8 string to behave, despite the fact that Javascript stores strings using the utf16 encoding.
+This is because `Buffer.from` takes
+an encoding as a second argument, the default value for which is utf8, so the string is parsed as though it were a utf8 string.
+I'll be honest, I still don't
+really have my head wrapped around how this works, but onwards we go.

 With utf8 we have four bytes with 8 bits each, which is $2^{32} = 4,294,967,296$ (4.3 billion) So, end of story right?
 Surely this is enough room for every single character humans could conceive for the rest of history?
 Not quite.
 Look at this nonsense: